 A Challenge is a head-to-head competition between Users or Groups of Users; Ambition's solution for the common "SPIFF"

-Creating a new Challenge
+Create a Challenge

-3. Complete the Create Challenge Form.
+3. Complete the Create New Competition Form.

 Challenges can either take place once, or on a recurring basis.
 In this article, we'll discuss One-Off Challenges.